Home Sale Calculator: How to Find Your Net Proceeds

 Nationally, seller closing costs average 0.9% of the home sale price, BUT these costs vary widely by state.
 For example, seller closing costs are as high as 4.7% in Delaware but as low as 0.5% in Hawaii.

-Your total closing costs can also go up or down based on what’s negotiated with the buyer.
-For instance, if you’re in a really hot market, the buyer might have to take on more closing costs to beat out other buyers.
+Your total closing costs can also go up or down based on what you negotiate with the buyer.
+For instance, if you're in a really hot market, the buyer might incur more closing costs to beat out other buyers.

 On the flip side, if you're selling a home in as-is condition because it's in disrepair, or you're in a market where homes aren't selling quickly, your realtor or the buyer might suggest that you pick up more of the closing costs to make the deal more attractive.